The Ballot Measure

 Changes that enhance or expand parking would not require a vote, nor would temporary events such as farmers markets.
 The ordinance would not block housing or anything else.
 It just puts control of these critical public assets into the hands of the people.
 If approved, the ordinance would apply retroactively back to May 15, 2025.

-Will you help collect signatures?
+Will you volunteer?

 Why are we doing this?